Can You Cut Rubber Matting to Size? UK Cutting Guide 2026

 Can You Cut Rubber Tiles?

 Yes.
 Rubber interlocking tiles (typically 10-15mm) can be cut with a Stanley knife and straight edge.
 Mark your cut line, score firmly, then snap the tile over a hard edge like a workbench.
 For curved cuts around pipes or obstacles, use a jigsaw with a fine-tooth blade.
+Floor tiles cut particularly cleanly when the rubber is at room temperature (above 15°C) — cold rubber becomes stiffer and less cooperative.

 Tips for Clean, Professional Cuts